-Critical Infrastructure Protection (CIP) is not only required under the North American Electric Reliability Corporation (NERC) compliance standards, but it is also is subject to enforcement if not followed.
+Critical Infrastructure Protection (CIP) is not only required under the North American Electric Reliability Corporation (NERC) compliance standards, but it is also subject to enforcement if not followed.

 In a basic sense, File Integrity Monitoring is an IT security technology used to detect changes in an organization’s IT environment by making comparisons against a known state.
-In 2015, we asked the question, How are you detecting against dangerous changes and malware injections?
-Our question for 2017 is the more of the same.
+In 2015, we asked the question, How are you detecting dangerous changes and malware injections?
+Our question for 2017 is more of the same.

 Many companies find FIM to be extremely useful for ensuring the security of data and systems.
 With the ability to quickly detect changes, an organization can rapidly respond to threats that could take down critical IT systems or lead to a data breach.
-Many traditional IT security tools are not able to offer enough protection as APT's and zero-day malware has become the norm.
+Many traditional IT security tools are not able to offer enough protection as APTs and zero-day malware has become the norm.
 Matt Hamblen's recent article regarding enterprise attacks appears to put the current state of enterprise cyberattacks into perspective.

 Specifically, CIP-0-10-2 calls for configuration change management and configuration monitoring.
-Though the full listing of CIP standards can be overwhelming, we have compiled an excerpt of some of the key requirements of configuration change management and configuration monitoring to be followed from NERC.
+Though the full listing of CIP standards can be overwhelming, we have compiled an excerpt of some of the key requirements of configuration change management and configuration monitoring to be followed by NERC.